 The harmonica is somewhat popular, especially among casual musicians, and is a lot of fun to play in casual settings.
 You can play it at home for fun, or you can play it with your friends in a band.

 You’ll find harmonica featured mostly in folk, rock, blues, traditional and country music.
-Some of the best-known harmonica players are Alan Wilson, Little Walter, John Popper.
+Some of the best-known harmonica players are Alan Wilson, Little Walter and John Popper.

 If you want to play with a blues band, buy a set of harmonicas in different keys so you can play along with any song.